This post is sponsored by Merry Maids. As always, all thoughts and opinions are my own.

 Toss Your Toilet Brush.

 Think about it this way: after you are sick, do you use the same toothbrush or do you swap for a new one?
 The same goes for your toilet brush.
 Do you want to put the toilet brush that you’ve been using to clean a dirty toilet back in the holder to sit and then use the “infected” brush to clean the toilet with time after time?
 I certainly don’t.
+If you don’t have time to clean you can hire house cleaning Melbourne to come do it for you.
 Not to mention, with a toddler running around, the last thing I want to do is for him to discover the toilet brush and think it’s a hair brush.
 Disposable toilet wands are the way to go!

 Bye, Bye Broom.